-Before you get serious about buying and selling silver coins you really need to know just how much silver is in each type of silver coin.
-Table 1 lists the actual silver content of each type of coin.
-As a coin wears, the silver is removed and actual silver weight of the coin slightly decreases.
-The silver content in Table 1 is for a freshly minted coin; however, the silver contents listed below are still useful for buying and selling.
+Before you get serious about buying and selling silver coins, you really need to know just how much silver is in each type of silver coin.
+The table below lists the actual silver content of each type of coin.
+As a coin wears, the silver is removed, and the actual silver weight of the coin slightly decreases.
+The silver content included in the table is for a freshly minted coin; however, the silver contents listed below are still useful for buying and selling.

 American Silver Eagles

 The American Silver Eagle is one of the world’s most popular silver bullion coins.
 The U.S. Mint started production of this coin back in 1986 and minting continues today.
 Silver collectors and investors actively seek this coin for their collections.
 The coin features lady Liberty walking in the sunset on the obverse (front) of the coin and has an eagle on the back.
 The coin contains one Troy ounce of 999 fine silver.
-Normally, the Eagles sell for $3.00 to $4.00 over their melt value.
-Dealers normally pay their melt value or a $1.00 over melt to purchase the coins from the public.
+Normally, the Eagles sell for $6.00 to $8.00 over their melt value.
+Dealers normally pay one to two dollars over melt to purchase the coins from the public.

 Morgan and Peace Silver Dollars

 The Morgan Dollar was minted from 1878 until 1921, and in lower grades, they can trade near their bullion value.
 These coins are very popular with collectors, and high-grade uncirculated coins sell for many thousands of dollars.
 The Morgan dollars that trade near their bullion value are called “culls.”
 A cull dollar will heave heavy wear (partial rims, partial date or legends), some damage (dings, scratches, etc.), and/or corrosion (turning funny colors).